google/nsjail/index.md

  --macvlan_iface|-I VALUE
 	Interface which will be cloned (MACVLAN) and put inside the subprocess' namespace as 'vs' --macvlan_vs_ip VALUE
+	IP of the 'vs' interface (e.g. "192.168.0.1") --macvlan_vs_nm VALUE
+	Netmask of the 'vs' interface (e.g. "255.255.255.0") --macvlan_vs_gw VALUE
+	Default GW for the 'vs' interface (e.g. "192.168.0.1")

+Deprecated options:
+ --iface|-I VALUE
+	Interface which will be cloned (MACVLAN) and put inside the subprocess' namespace as 'vs'
+	DEPRECATED: Use macvlan_iface instead.
+ --iface_vs_ip VALUE
-	IP of the 'vs' interface
+	IP of the 'vs' interface (e.g. "192.168.0.1")
+	DEPRECATED: Use macvlan_vs_ip instead.
- --macvlan_vs_nm VALUE
+ --iface_vs_nm VALUE
-	Netmask of the 'vs' interface
+	Netmask of the 'vs' interface (e.g. "255.255.255.0")
+	DEPRECATED: Use macvlan_vs_nm instead.
- --macvlan_vs_gw VALUE
+ --iface_vs_gw VALUE
-	Default GW for the 'vs' interface
+	Default GW for the 'vs' interface (e.g. "192.168.0.1")
+	DEPRECATED: Use macvlan_vs_gw instead.

  Examples:
  Wait on a port 31337 for connections, and run /bin/sh